Preserve Your Cognitive Health by Understanding the Risk Factors of Alzheimer’s Disease

 - Changes in mood and personality

-If you’re experiencing a cognitive problem that impacts your daily life, don’t ignore it.
+If you experience a cognitive problem that impacts your daily life, don’t ignore it.

 Dementia is not a normal part of the aging process.
 The sooner you seek help, the sooner you can take action against cognitive decline.

-There’s still a lot we don’t know about how Alzheimer’s disease forms or why some people have a greater risk of developing it than others.
+There’s still a lot we don’t know about how Alzheimer’s disease develops or why some people are at greater risk of developing it than others.
 It’s an active area of study, and researchers are discovering new things every day.
-The general consensus among scientists is that a combination of genetic, environmental, and lifestyle factors contribute to the development of Alzheimer’s disease.
-Let’s take a look at some of the factors below:

 Neurofibrillary tangles are accumulations of a harmful protein called tau in the brain’s neurons.
-These tangles can inhibit the neuron’s ability to communicate with each other, causing cognitive decline.
-Some studies reveal that a lack of oxygen in the brain is associated with neurofibrillary tangles.
+These tangles can inhibit the neurons’ ability to communicate, causing cognitive decline.
+Some studies reveal hypoxia is associated with neurofibrillary tangles.

 Amyloid plaques are hard, insoluble clumps of beta-amyloid proteins that build up between neurons.
-Like neurofibrillary tangles, These plaques are toxic to brain cells and disrupt cel-to-cel communication.
-They can eventually result in cellular death, inhibiting cognitive abilities even further.
+Like neurofibrillary tangles, these plaques are toxic to brain cells and disrupt cell-to-cell communication.
+They can eventually result in cellular death, harming cognitive abilities even further.

-Brain scans can reveal the presence of both protein structures, which can alert your doctor to the presence of Alzheimer’s disease or that you’re at risk for developing the disease.
+New imaging technologies can reveal the presence of both protein structures, so your doctor can alert you to the presence of Alzheimer’s disease or if you’re at risk for developing it.

-Both early-onset and late-onset Alzheimer’s disease have a genetic component, meaning that If you have a family history of Alzheimer’s, you carry a greater risk factor for developing the disease than someone who doesn’t.
+Both early-onset and late-onset Alzheimer’s disease have a genetic component, meaning if you have a family history of Alzheimer’s, you carry a greater risk factor for developing the disease compared to someone who doesn’t have that history.

 The risk factor is greater if an immediate family member suffers from the disease, such as a parent or sibling.

-The specific gene mutation APOE ε4 is associated with higher levels of amyloid plaques and is often found in people who suffer from Alzheimer’s disease.
-Genetic testing can reveal the presence of any gene mutations that put you at risk for cognitive decline.
+For example, the specific gene mutation APOE ε4 is linked to higher levels of amyloid plaques and is often found in people with Alzheimer’s disease.

 Your doctor may order genetic testing if you have a family history of cognitive problems or early-onset dementia.